jonnymuir/jonnymoo.github.io/_posts/2023-07-13-Sustainable-Futures.md

 image: netzero
 title: Sustainable Transformation
 ---
 I have been working in digital transformation for years.
-Digital Transformation At Scale (Greenway Terrett Bracken Loosemore, 2021) define digital transformation as:
+In Digital Transformation At Scale, Andrew Greenway, Ben Terrett, Mike Bracken and Tom Loosemore (2021) define digital transformation as:

 "A successful digital transformation makes it possible not only to deliver products and services that are simpler, cheaper, and better, but for the organisation as a whole to operate effectively in the online era."